{

 How to create a Set in Golang?

-Set is a general data structure that contains a collection of elements, does not allow duplicate elements. some programming languages like java has inbuilt Set support
+A Set is a general data structure that contains a collection of elements and does not allow duplicate elements.
+Some programming languages like Java have inbuilt Set support

-In a Programming language, Set is a computer data structure implementation of mathematical finest concepts.
-Generally Set are an Unordered list and no duplicates.
-In Golang, We can use Map type to implement the Set type.
+In a Programming language, a Set is a computer data structure implementation of mathematical concepts.
+Generally, a Set is an Unordered list and has no duplicates.
+In Golang, We can use the Map type to implement the Set type.

 Syntax: